Delron Buckley: Playing career

 He joined Basel's first team during their 2006–07 season under head coach Christian Gross, who was starting his eighth season in that position.
 Gross relied on Buckley from the first moment and he played his team debut in the Swiss Cup away game on 26 August.
 He also scored his first goal with the team in the same game as Basel won 6–1 against local amateur club FC Liestal.
 He played his domestic league debut for Basel on 10 September 2006 at home in the St. Jakob-Park as Basel won 2–1 against FC Zürich.
 In the first round of the 2006–07 UEFA Cup Basel won 7–2 on aggregate against FK Rabotnički to qualified for the group stage.
 Here Basel played their first match at home against Feyenoord, this ended in a 1–1 draw.
 The second was away and lost 3–0 away against Blackburn Rovers.
-At home against AS Nancy the match was drawn 2–2 and the final game ended ended with a 3–1 defeat against Wisła Kraków.
+At home against AS Nancy the match was drawn 2–2 and the final game ended with a 3–1 defeat against Wisła Kraków.
 Basel ended the group stage in last position in the table and were eliminated.
 Bukley played in all six of these matches.
 At the end of the 2006–07 Super League season Basel were runners-up, one point behind championship winners Zürich.
 In the Swiss Cup Basel advanced to the final, beating FC Liestal in the first round, Lugano, FC Baulmes, Aarau and Wil in the semi-final.
 In the final they played Luzern and won this 1–0 thanks to a penalty goal in the third minute of added time.
 In his loan period with the club, Buckley played a total of 41 games for Basel scoring a total of six goals.
 22 of these games were in the Swiss Super League, five in the Swiss Cup, six in the UEFA Cup and eight were friendly games.
 He scored one goal in the domestic league, three in the cup and the other three were scored during the test games.

 After returning to Dortmund in July 2007, Buckley was able to regain his place in the Borussia squad for the 2007–08 season, but fell out of favour after the arrival of new manager Jürgen Klopp.

 In February 2009, he signed for 1.
 FSV Mainz 05 for the remainder of the season and was released on 30 June 2009.
 He then moved to Cyprian club Anorthosis Famagusta FC where he played until the end of 2010–11 season.

 In January 2011, he transferred to 2.
 Bundesliga team Karlsruher SC.

 On 26 June 2012, he signed for Maritzburg United, playing for the first time in his career in South Africa.

+Buckley announced his retirement as an active player in 2015.